 Originally designed as part of the landscape by Capability Brown, our serene and beautiful lake is part of the designated Site of Special Scientific Interest which covers the heronry and protected woodland that line one side of the lake.
 It is now home to a wealth of wildlife and is an attraction all year round.

 The lake is home to a wealth of wildlife including a variety of birdlife.
 What will you spot when fishing in Coombe Abbey Park?

-Our mature estate lake covers 80 acres within our 500 acre county park and is noted for its specimen pike, zander, carp, tench and bream.
+The mature estate lake covers 80 acres within the 500 acre county park and is noted for its specimen pike, zander, carp, tench and bream.